NamaWorks/NamaWorks/README.md

 # Hi!
 I'm Pedro Naya!

-I'm a motion designer and MERN developer in process.
+I'm a motion designer and MERN developer.

-## Something about me:
-- Motion Designer
-- Learning web Development
-- Interested in:
-  - 🎮 Videogames
-  - 🎥 Video editing and postproduction
-  - 🏍 Motorcycles

-## Technologies I use:
-- Adobe After Effects
-- Adobe Photoshop
-- Adobe Illustrator
-- Adobe Premiere Pro
-- Maxon Cinema4D w/ Redshift and Arnold

 ## I work with:
 <div >